Combine GA4 and GSC Data in Looker Studio

 There is a solution to this – Custom fields in data.
 Fortunately, Looker Studio allows us to use formulas to create custom fields.
 We’ll create our dimension in each of the tables (GA4 and GSC) to regularise it.

 For GA4, since we already have page paths there as a dimension, we don’t alter a lot there.
 But we’ll still create a new field in our GA4 dataset.
-Because along with the field, there is a field ID.
+Because along with the field, there is a field ID (Key ID).
 We need to create the same field IDs in both the GA4 and GSC datasets to make it work.

 Create custom-calculated fields in Looker Studio